ADVANTICS/documentation/products/adm-pc-bp25/docs/theory_of_operation.md

 #### Overvoltage protection

 Similarly there is a three level overvoltage protection on the DC bus.
 The limit is set to 860 V (VA08 variant) and 1060 V (VA01 variant), is instantaneous, using comparators and logic, and is fully independent of the digital signal processor firmware.
 A voltage exceeding this level will cause a converter shutdown.
 Customer should be aware that the module has no means of protecting itself if excessive voltage is presented on its input.
 Excessive voltage will destroy the switching devices.
-The L1, L2, L3 voltages only provides SW protection for user’s convenience, as the phase voltages are always lower or equal to the DC bus voltage.
+The L1, L2, L3 voltages only provides SW protection for user's convenience, as the phase voltages are always lower or equal to the DC bus voltage.

 #### Passive high voltage discharge